Implement column mapping in your SaaS

 • Fuzzy-matching logic for header variants

-• Import failure handling (and customer support queues 😬)
+• Import failure handling (and the resulting customer support queue)

 • Persistence of mappings per org or user